andrefellipe/andrefellipe.github.io/content/15SpiderManS04.rst

 :category: tv
 :slug: spider-man-season-four
 :authors: Andre Fellipe da Silva
-:summary: This post was written to the sound of Alt J's `An Awesome Wave`_.
+:summary: Once again, we're back.
+I'll finish these reviews of the show until the end of 2025.
+I promise.
+This post was written to the sound of Alt J's `An Awesome Wave`_.
 You can listen one of the songs here_.

 After the best episode of the series, Season 4 of **Spider-Man: TAS** has high expectations.
 Can the show keep the momentum?
 Let's find out.